Skip to main content

 You should see the current version of Claude Code printed to the terminal.

-Next: Head to the Getting Started section to learn about project setup and how to optimize Claude Code for your workflow.
+Next: Head to the Getting Started section to learn about Claude Code project setup, basic commands, and workflow optimization.